 North Dakota

-A HVAC contractor working on any projects worth $4,000 or more require a state license from the North Dakota Secretary of State.
-For a state license, you need to apply and show proof of business insurance in North Dakota, including workers’ compensation insurance and general liability insurance.
-There are more licensing requirements on the local level and you need to check these in the jurisdiction you play to work in.
+While there is no specific HVAC contractor license in North Dakota at the state level, all contractors working on any projects worth $4,000 or more require a state license from the North Dakota Secretary of State.
+There may be HVAC licensing requirements on the local level and you need to check these in the jurisdiction you play to work in.

 Ohio

 To work as a HVAC contractor in the state of Ohio you will need to be licensed by the Ohio Construction Industry Licensing Board.
-To be eligible to write the exam, you must show five years of experience as a HVAC technician and must show proof of liability insurance.
+To be eligible to write the exam, you must show five years of experience as an HVAC technician and must show proof of liability insurance.

 Oklahoma

-A HVAC contractor must be licensed by the state to work in Oklahoma.
+An HVAC contractor must be licensed by the state to work in Oklahoma.
 Licenses are awarded by the Oklahoma Construction Industries Board and fall under the umbrella of Mechanical Contractor licenses.
 There are multiple categories of licenses available.

 You will also need proof of business liability insurance in Oklahoma and a $5,000 surety bond.